 Denim and cotton attract and hold moisture from the environment and from your body sweating if used as a base layer.
 These materials are a no-no.

 You should always bring the 13 hiking essentials on a winter hike.
 You’ll be glad you have his winter hiking gear when out on the trails.

 Things like sunblock or snacks might not be at the top of your mind, but you don’t want to forget either of them.
-Here’s what to bring on every winter hike.
+Here’s what to bring on a winter hike.

 ● Sunscreen: sun reflecting off of snow can cause sunburn